pittcsc/Documents/Constitution.md

 ## XV) Executive Board Powers

-Each officer of Pitt CSC also retains membership on Pitt CSC Executive Board.
+Each officer of Pitt CSC also retains membership on Pitt CSC Executive Board, with the exception of the Lord Protector.
 Each member of the board must act as a representative of Pitt CSC and ensure its fair governance.
-Members of the board each have a vote on major issues and initiatives of Pitt CSC, and are responsible for assisting officers in the fulfillment of their individual roles
+Members of the board each have a vote on major issues and initiatives of Pitt CSC, and are responsible for assisting other officers in the fulfillment of their individual roles.
+During a general body meeting, any member may call for a motion for the defense of Pitt CSC.
+This motion must contain a reason for entering a period of defense of Pitt CSC, and a time frame no longer than one academic year for the period of defense of Pitt CSC.
+If seconded, an immediate, public, three fourths majority vote is held on the matter.
+Should it pass, the Lord Protector is installed as the sole member of the executive board for the time frame, and is personally exempt from the restriction on holding multiple officer positions.
+No constitutional amendments are allowed to be passed during a period of defense of Pitt CSC.
+During the period of defense of Pitt CSC, the Lord Protector is tasked with effectively reorganizing and managing Pitt CSC in line with its stated purpose and mission, and with resolving whatever conflict or issue was posed in the original call for the period.
+After the time frame ends, or with the approval of the Lord Protector, normal club management will resume with Officers being reinstated as executive board members and the Lord Protector being removed.

 ## XVI) Initiatives

 An initiative is defined to be an aspiration for Pitt CSC that is not already considered a "core function" of Pitt CSC.
 Each initiative should be discussed with all of the officers and the Vice President typically overseeing all initiatives.
-If an initiative is deemed successful, the officers shall come together, making amendments to Pitt CSC documents as necessary, to allow the initiative to become a "core function" of Pitt CSC.
+If an initiative is deemed successful, the board shall come together, making amendments to Pitt CSC documents as necessary, to allow the initiative to become a "core function" of Pitt CSC.
 An initiative to be deemed successful comes from many factors such as duration, effectiveness, etc. and will be decided by the officers collectively when it is successful.

 ### Core Functions